bmink/Dominos_House_Plans/README.md

 ## Digital plans

 I made my plans using the CAD software [SketchUp](https://www.sketchup.com).
-Users of SketchUp can [download the file](FeralCatHouse.skp) to look at / modify in the computer.
-For everyone else, please see the detailed schematics in the [Views folder](Views).
+Users of SketchUp can [download the file](FeralCatHouse.skp) to look at / modify on the computer.
+For everyone else, please see the detailed schematics & diagrams in the [Views folder](Views).

 There's also a [Cutlist.pdf](Cutlist.pdf) which shows how the panels are laid out on a 4' x 8' sheet (cut into three 32" sections which is how I usually handle sheetgoods in my small shop).
+I used [Cutlist Optimizer](https://www.cutlistoptimizer.com) to create the cutlist.

 ## Building tips